Sigbert Heister

 His harshness was not appreciated in Vienna, where the Court still hoped to come to a negotiated peace with Rákóczi.
 He was replaced by General d´Erbeville and sent to Italy in 1706.

 In 1708 the situation in Hungary was still not under control, and Heister was reappointed at the head of the army.
 Here he won the decisive Battle of Trenčín, but was again replaced by the more diplomatic Johann Pálffy, who finally negotiated the end of the war in 1711.

-Heister served one more time in the Austro-Turkish War of 1716–18 and played an important role in the capture of Belgrad on 22 August 1717, in which his son was killed.
+Heister served one more time in the Austro-Turkish War of 1716–18.
+After failing to besiege Novi, he played an important role in the capture of Belgrad on 22 August 1717.
+Heister's son was killed in the siege.

 The next year, Heister died in his palace in Kirchberg.